How much does UK car insurance cost?

 But for other changes, your insurer will only need you to tell it when you renew or take out a policy.
 Your insurance policy booklet will tell you when you need to let your insurer know about any changes.

-Our expert says....
+Our expert says...

-When it comes to your renewal, you may notice that your insurer has increased the cost of your car insurance.
+When it comes to your renewal, you might notice that your insurer has increased the cost of your car insurance.
 This could be down to changes to your personal circumstances, like a change of address or job, but it could also be due to external factors, like inflation, with insurers experiencing a rise in their claims costs, such as the overall cost of replacement parts and repairs.

-Ryan Fulthorpe - GoCompare car insurance expert
+Tom Banks - car insurance expert

 Will the cost of my car insurance go up after an accident?